 The Council expects applicants to approach any project in an open, collaborative and creative manner.
 Applicants are expected to appoint the appropriate professional consultants with sufficient experience to reflect the complexity of the project and work cooperatively with the Council in sharing information.
 They are also expected to use reasonable endeavours to meet the agreed work programme.
 All applicants will be expected to adhere to the Planning Performance Agreement Charter when entering into a PPA.

-The Council is committed to consulting and listening to the views of local residents and businesses to inform its decisions so they have a meaningful opportunity to influence the development of the Borough.
+The Council is committed to consulting and listening to the views of local residents and businesses to inform its decisions so they have a meaningful opportunity to influence the development of the District.